Relative Arbitrage Opportunities in an Extended Mean Field System: Introduction

 \section{Introduction}

 We consider a large number of non-cooperative active money managers with interactions, each of whom aims to outperform a benchmark portfolio over a given time horizon.
-This outperformance, termed relative arbitrage, is a significant topic in stochastic portfolio theory \cite{fernholz2002stochastic}.
-The optimization of relative arbitrage has been considered under the single-investor regime in the past.
+This outperformance, termed relative arbitrage, is a significant topic in Stochastic Portfolio Theory (SPT) \cite{fernholz2002stochastic}.
 The optimal arbitrage and hedging opportunities in the complete market are studied in \cite{fernholz2010optimal, fernholz2011optimal, ruf2011optimal}.
-The previous work \cite{ichiba2020relative} follows this framework and extends the optimization problem to stochastic differential games of relative arbitrage, where a given finite number of investors interacted through the equity market, and the relative arbitrage benchmark is taken to be a convex combination of the market portfolio and the average performance of all active managers.
+Functionally generated portfolios introduced in SPT are used to construct portfolios with favored return characteristics.
+It guarantees the relative return of portfolios generated by appropriate deterministic functions of the market portfolio.
+The optimization problem from the functional generated portfolio point of view is handled in \cite{wong2015optimization}.
+The paper \cite{wong} connects functional portfolio generation with information theory and relative arbitrage.

-In this work, we investigate the relative arbitrage problem in a mean-field game (\cite{lasry2007mean, huang2006large}) regime and study the limiting behavior of the market and investors when the number of investors tends to infinity.
-Each investor has his or her own performance criterion, by which their growth rate should exceed the benchmark with probability one that the investor considers his investment successful.
+{ In this work, we investigate the relative arbitrage problem in a mean-field game (\cite{lasry2007mean, huang2006large}) regime and study the limiting behavior of the market and investors when the number of investors tends to infinity.
+Each investor has his or her own performance criterion, by which their growth rate should exceed the benchmark with probability one that the investor considers the investment successful.
+The previous work \cite{ichiba2020relative} investigates optimal arbitrage opportunities when there are interactions among a large, finite number of investors.
 Despite a well-posed interacting dynamical system and the Nash equilibrium established, it has been demonstrated in the work that, due to the complicated dynamical system, achieving the uniqueness of Nash equilibrium requires a sufficiently large number of players in such stochastic games, or a short time horizon.
-Meanwhile, it is unlikely to achieve a tractable equilibrium, especially when the number of players $N$ is large.
+Meanwhile, it is unlikely to achieve a tractable equilibrium, especially when the number of players $N$ is large.}